-On April 24, 2017, we closed on an underwritten public offering for net proceeds of approximately \$8.0 million after deducting the underwriting discounts and commissions and other costs associated with the offering, which included the full exercise of the underwriter's over-allotment option to purchase additional shares and warrants.
-In connection with this offering, we issued a total of 10,000 shares of common stock, 6,400 shares of Series E Convertible Preferred Stock (which were convertible into 22,858 shares of common stock) and warrants to purchase 32,165 shares of common stock.
-On November 27, 2017, we closed on another underwritten public offering for net proceeds of approximately \$16.2 million after deducting the underwriting discounts and commissions and other costs associated with the offering.
-In connection with this offering we issued 18,000 shares of Series F Convertible Preferred stock (which were convertible into 286,715 shares of common stock) and warrants to purchase approximately 573,310 shares of common stock.
-See Note 6 to the consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K.
+On March 12, 2019, we closed on an underwritten public offering for gross proceeds of \$12.4 million.
+Net proceeds totaled approximately \$11.0 million after deducting the underwriting discounts and commissions and other costs associated with the offering, which included the full exercise of the underwriter's over-allotment option to purchase additional shares and warrants.
+In connection with this offering, we issued a total of 455,178 shares of common stock, approximately 1.9 million shares of Series G convertible preferred stock and warrants to purchase approximately 4.7 million shares of common stock.
+See Note 5 to the consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K.